-Knowing its benefits and disadvantages can help you decide whether to get rid of creeping charlie plants.
+Knowing its benefits and disadvantages can help you decide whether to get rid of it.
 We explain what it’s good for, how to manage it, and how to kill creeping charlie.

-Glechoma hederacea, the creeping charlie plant, is hardy, resilient and adaptable.
+Glechoma hederacea is hardy, resilient and adaptable.
 It grows fast.
 This makes it very difficult to manage and eliminate.
 It thrives in shady conditions and can grow in full shade when moist.
-Creeping charlie grows in USDA growing zones 5 – 9.
+It grows in USDA growing zones 5 – 9.

 Their leaves are green and kidney-shaped or round with scalloped edges.
 In the spring, small violet flowers bloom.
 Creeping charlie is different from creeping jenny.